Alexander Heilner

 Receding Waters, Lake Mead, Arizona

-Receding Waters at Lone Rock, Lake Powell, Utah
+Receding Waters at Lone Rock, Lake Powell, Utah, May 2021

 Receding Waters, Lake Powell, Utah